DanielThomas/oh-your-dotfiles/README.md

 ```
 chsh -s /bin/zsh
 ```
-4. Start a new terminal session and run `dotfiles_install`
+4. Start a new terminal session and run `dotfiles_install`.
 If you haven't yet got the Command-line Developer Tools installed you'll be prompted to install them.

 ### Post Install ###